-In April of 2019 I will start my 17th year in my Real Estate career, ... the 12th since returning home to Manitoulin Island.
+In April of 2023 I will have started my 21st year in my Real Estate career, ... the 15th since returning home to Manitoulin Island.

-I believe being associated with a respected brokerage like J. James Bousquet Realty Inc. was integral to the launching and continued growth of my career on the Manitoulin.
+I believe being associated with a respected brokerage like Bousquet Realty, Inc. is an integral part of my professional success on the Manitoulin.

 More information about our company can be found on the following link;